A lonely traveler then, ‘twixt birth and death—

 To vanquish shadows and to spirits warm,

-Slaying dragons that beset the night,
+Slaying the dragons that beset the night,

-Salving worn souls in faith’s eternal balm.
+And salving souls with faith’s eternal balm.

 Here though I greet the world with gaze distrait,